British-Swiss tax shortfall could leave banks out of pocket

-ZURICH/LONDON Swiss banks could end up as much as 500 million francs (348.8 million pounds) out of pocket as British clients who have dodged tax spurn a deal aimed at preserving their anonymity and instead reach individual settlements with UK tax authorities.
+ZURICH/LONDON Swiss banks could end up as much as 500 million francs ($520 million) out of pocket as British clients who have dodged tax spurn a deal aimed at preserving their anonymity and instead reach individual settlements with UK tax authorities.

 The Swiss Bankers Association (SBA) said on Friday many UK clients had chosen to come clean to the tax authorities and pay the taxes due on their accounts, rather than making a one-off punitive tax payment that allows them to stay anonymous.